Focus: To obtain some basic financial literacy skills so that you can understand the language of business. Money.

 But now let’s imagine we rent the house to a tenant and we now receive a rental income.

-Very simply, if the rental income of the house, minus the expenses of the house, equaled positive net rental income, the house is an asset.
+If the rental income of the house, minus the expenses of the house, equaled positive net rental income, the house is an asset.
 If not, it is a liability.

 Understanding the relationship between the income statement and the balance sheet allows you to quickly understand if an investment is an asset or a liability—and this understanding will allow you to make the right investment every time.